The Paris Concert (Oscar Peterson album)

 The Paris Concert is a live album by Oscar Peterson accompanied by bassist Niels-Henning Ørsted Pedersen and guitarist Joe Pass.

 Reception

 Writing for Allmusic, music critic Scott Yanow wrote of the CD reissue "[Peterson] mostly sticks to standards but includes three songs associated with Benny Goodman (including the riff-filled 'Benny's Bugle'), features Pass (who contributed his original 'Gentle Tears') unaccompanied on 'Lover Man' and really romps with his fellow virtuosoes on such numbers as 'Ornithology,' 'Donna Lee' and 'Sweet Georgia Brown.'"

+DownBeat assigned the album 4 stars.
+Reviewer Bradley Sparrow wrote, "Peterson’s sound defies time, form and style; it is the product of extreme beauty, technique and love".